 Furthermore, as this project was nothing like what most of the students were used to doing, there were certain hurdles that we faced.
 This included, but not limited to, finding new and innovative ways to keep the students engaged, creating new and different lesson plans every other week that were both compelling and informative, communicating our ideas and information, especially specific terms or rules, and finally, making sure the children were able to understand what was being taught, and were able to adequately grasp onto the topics, which was especially tough since some children were not very willing to ask any questions.

 Conclusively, we can say that our aim of spreading awareness was achieved, since we communicated our ideas well as a team and spread our work to be the most efficient, and to get a better, constructive outcome, and we saw how well the students responded to everything that we taught them.
-To publish our work to the wider community, we worked on a video that was uploaded to YouTube.
+To publish our work to the wider community, we worked on a video that was uploaded on YouTube.